How a farmer produce company yielded ₹1,000 cr turnover

 In 2010, a group of small farmers in Nashik formed the Sahyadri Farmers’ Producer Company Ltd with a shared purpose of safeguarding their agricultural prospects.
-Today this FPC has reported a turnover of Rs 1,007 crore for the fiscal year 2022-23, registering 28 per cent growth compared to the previous year.
+Today, the FPC has reported a turnover of Rs 1,007 crore for the 2022-23 fiscal year, registering a 28 per cent growth compared to the previous year.

 Vilas Shinde, Chairman and Managing Director of Sahyadri Farms, shared this financial update with more than 2,000 farmer members, directors and employees at the company’s 13th annual general meeting (AGM) held recently.